 - How are you treating your disorder?

-• Moderate – Psychiatric medication dosages increased in the past 12 months, no suicide ideation in the past 6 months.
+- Moderate – Psychiatric medication dosages increased in the past 12 months, with no suicide ideation in the past 6 months.
 Table 2

 Normally a previous suicide attempt or suicidal thoughts will prevent a person who has bipolar disorder by getting life insurance.
 It is one of the most common bipolar life insurance coverage disqualifiers.